sackh/here-map-widget-for-jupyter/docs/source/api_reference/control/zoomrectangle.rst

 Zoom Rectangle Control
 ======================

-``Zoom Rectangle Control`` is an ``here-map-widget-for-juptyer`` class that represents a zoom rectangle control element that allows zooming to the selected area on the screen.
+``Zoom Rectangle Control`` is an ``here-map-widget-for-jupyter`` class that represents a zoom rectangle control element that allows zooming to the selected area on the screen.

 Example
 -------